 14 Key OFF Go to Step Repair the

 Disconnect ECM wire harness connector C001 (15) circuit as necessary.

 Using a DVOM check for continuity Refer to

 between FPP connector signal pin C and Wiring

 ECM connector FPP signal pin 38 Repairs

 Do you have continuity between them? in Engine Electrical.

 15 Using a DVOM check for continuity Repair the Go to Step

 between ECM connector FPP signal pin 38 and engine ground circuit as necessary.
 (16)

 Do you have continuity?
 Refer to

 Wiring

 Repairs

 in Engine Electrical.

 16 Using a DVOM check for continuity Repair the Go to Step

 between ECM FPP signal pin 38 and circuit as (13)

 ECM connector FPP sensor ground pin necessary.

 49 Do you have continuity between them?
 Refer to Wiring

 Repairs

 in Engine

 47 5 Electrical.

 17 Replace ECM Go to Step (18) -

 18 Is the replacement complete?Remove all test equipment except the System OK Go to OBD

 10 DST.
 System OK System

 Connect any disconnected components, Check

 fuses, etc.

 Using the DST clear DTC information from the ECM.

 Turn the ignition OFF and wait 30

 seconds.

-Start the engine and operate the vehicle to full operating temperature
+Start the engine and operate the vehicle to full an analyze to reasonate the second

-to full operating temperature Observe the MIL
+to full operating temperatureObserve the MIL

 Observe engine performance and

 driveability

-After operating the engine within the test parameters of DTC-612 check for any
+After operating the engine within the test parameters of DTC 612 shock for any

-stored codes.
+parameters of DTC-612 check for any stored codes.

 Does the engine operate normally with no

 stored codes?